MBalderasNu/curated-restaurant-discovery/README.md

 ## Why This Exists

 Most restaurant discovery platforms optimize for scale, popularity, and global coverage.
-That often means smaller local venues — especially in markets like Finland — are surfaced late or not at all.
+That often means smaller local venues, especially in markets like Finland, are surfaced late or not at all.

 This project explores an alternative direction:
 - **Local-first instead of global-first**